 Step 2: Complaint is Filed and Served

-- Posting a copy in a conspicuous place (only if all other methods fail)
+- Post a copy in a conspicuous place of the premises.

-5 days.
-The summons and complaint must be served on the tenant within 5 days of the date the complaint was filed with the court.
+Five days.
+The summons and complaint must be served on the tenant within five days of the date the complaint was filed with the court.

 Step 3: Court Hearing and Judgment

-If the eviction hearing is filed in small claims court, it could be held as soon as within 7 days of the date the summons was issued.
+If the eviction hearing is filed in small claims court, it could be held as soon as within seven days of the date the summons was issued.

 Nonpayment of Rent.
 If the tenant pays the full amount of past-due rent owed at any time prior to the issuance of a judgment in favor of the landlord, the eviction proceedings will be stopped.